CodeDrivenMitch/wdio-webcomponents/README.md

 # wdio-webcomponents

+!!!!
+Unsupported notice !!!
+I have developed this plugin in the times I developed on webcomponents with a Shadow DOM.
+I have not done this for quite some time however, and am currently not updating this plugin.
+If you'd like to take over support, send me a mail at mitchellherrijgers@gmail.com.
+Thanks!

 wdio-webcomponents is a webdriver.io plugin which makes webdriver compatible with Open Shadow Roots.

 Shadow DOMs are a great solution to encapsulate your components from the rest of your application, but it prevents your components from easily being e2e tested.
 Normal Selenium commands fail,